ropensci/RNeXML/inst/simmap.md

 ## simmap NeXML definitions

 - Author: Carl Boettiger
-- Date: 2014-03-21
+- Initial version: 2014-03-21

-Definitions of the `simmap` namespace, as defined for the `RNeXML`
+Definitions of the `simmap` namespace, as defined for the use in `RNeXML`.
+The prefix `nex:` refers to the [NeXML schema](http://www.nexml.org/2009).

   term               | definition
  ------------------- | -------------
- `reconstructions`   | Indicates a meta block containing one or more stochastic character map reconstructions for a given `nex:edge`
+ `simmap:reconstructions`   | A container of one or more stochastic character map reconstructions, as a `meta` child of a the `nex:edge` element to which the contained stochastic character map reconstructions are being assigned.
- `reconstruction`    | Indicates the beginning of a reconstruction.
-Annotates a `reconstructions` element.
+ `simmap:reconstruction`    | A single stochastic character map reconstruction for a given `nex:edge`.
+Normally nested within a `simmap:reconstructions` element.
- `char`              | The id of a character trait, as defined by the `nex:char` element with this value as its `id`.
-Annotates a `reconstruction` element.
+ `simmap:char`              | The id of a character trait, as defined by the `nex:char` element with this value as its `id`.
+This is a property of a `simmap:reconstruction`.
- `stateChange`       | A meta block indicating the character state assigned to the edge during a specified interval.
-Must have children `order`, `length`, and `state`.
-Annotates a `reconstruction` element.
+ `simmap:stateChange`       | A character state assignment to the given `nex:edge` during a specified interval, as a property of a `simmap:reconstruction`.
+Must have children `simmap:order`, `simmap:length`, and `simmap:state`.
-`order`              | The chronological order (from the root) in which the state is assigned to the edge.
-An edge that does not change states still has `order` 1.
-Annotates a `stateChange` element.
+`simmap:order`              | The chronological order (from the root) in which the state is assigned to the edge.
+An edge that does not change states still has `simmap:order` 1.
+This is a property of a `simmap:stateChange`.
-`length`             | The duration for which the edge occupies the assigned state, in the same units as the `nex:length` attribute defined on the parent `nex:edge`.
-Annotates a `stateChange` element.
+`simmap:length`             | The duration for which the edge occupies the assigned state, in the same units as the `nex:length` attribute defined on the `nex:edge` being annotated.
+This is a property of a `simmap:stateChange`.
- `state`             | The id of a state of a character trait, as defined by the `nex:state` element with this value as its `id`.
-Annotates a `stateChange` element.
+ `simmap:state`             | The id of a `nex:state` of the `nex:char` identified by the `simmap:char` property of the `simmap:reconstruction`.
+This is a property of a `simmap:stateChange`.

-The `nex:` elements are defined by the [NeXML schema](http://www.nexml.org/2009)